ucf-draco-mike/silver-eureka/content/copy.md

 ## Form intent note

-A firm offer is not the only useful help.
-A maybe, a "not this semester, try me in the spring", or the name of a colleague who owns one all help me out.
+This is not a contract -- we're just trying to see who might be able to help Also, if you're not sure, a maybe, a "not this semester, try me in the spring", or the name of a colleague could help us.
-Tell me which of those this is and we will treat it accordingly.

 ## Success message (shown after submit)